evaizli/AutomateAAWorkFlow/README.md

     };
    ```

 ### First time set-up and authorization:

-1. In command line, go to the root directory of this project and run `node main.js`
+1. At the beginning of your shift, go to the root directory of this project and run `node main.js` in command-line.
 2. The first time you run the script, it will prompt you to authorize access:
    a.
 Go to the provided URL in your web browse.
 NOTE: it may say "This app isn't verified".
 You can ignore that and click "Go to QuickStart" at the very bottom.
    b.
 You will be prompted to log in to you Google account.
 Here is where you will sign in using your Hacker Google Suite account and grant permission to view your Calendars and send Emails, granting authorization via OAuth2 by clicking the Allow button.